 Ho Chi Minh City

-End your 10 days in Vietnam with some more sightseeing in Ho Chi Minh City and connect with your flight home.
+End your 10 days in South Vietnam with some more sightseeing in Ho Chi Minh City and connect with your flight home.

 #2.
 Travel Insurance is another essential for any overseas travel.
 Rest easy knowing that you’re covered in case something goes wrong.